brentp/duphold/README.md

 + **DHBFC**: fold-change for the variant depth *relative to bins in the genome with similar GC-content*.
 + **DHD**: rapid change in depth at one of the break-points (1 for higher (DUP).
 0 for no or conflicting changes. -1 for drop (DUP), 2 or -2 for both break points)

-If a SNP/Indel VCF is given, `duphold` will annotate each DEL/DUP call with:
+If a SNP/Indel VCF/BCF is given, `duphold` will annotate each DEL/DUP call with (see below for more detail on what it does):

 + **DHET**: counts of SNP heterozygotes in the SV supporting: [0] a normal heterozygote, [1] a triploid heterozygote. for a DUP, we expect most hets to have an allele balance closer to 0.33 or 0.67 than to 0.5.
 A good heterozygous